-- October 2023 (Abstract accepted): “Liver involvement in Myotubular and Centronuclear Myopathy: data from the MTM & CNM Patient Registry” at the World Muscle Society (WMS) International Annual Congress
+- October 2023: “Liver involvement in Myotubular and Centronuclear Myopathy: data from the MTM & CNM Patient Registry” at the World Muscle Society (WMS) International Annual Congress

 - June 2023: "A Real-World Analysis of an XLMTM Patient Cohort from the MTM & CNM International Patient Registry” at the Congress of the European Paediatric Neurology Society (EPNS)